Sedition: Civilian

 On 28 March 2010, nine members of the Hutaree Christian Patriot militia were arrested and charged with crimes including seditious conspiracy.
 In August 2012, U.S. District Judge Victoria Roberts dismissed all serious charges against the remaining defendants, including sedition, and rebuked prosecutors for bringing the case.
 One man, Jacob Ward, was found not competent to stand trial.
 Three of the men, Joshua John Clough, David Brian Stone Sr., the leader of the group, and his son Joshua Stone, pleaded guilty to weapons charges.

 On 13 January 2022, eleven members or associates of the militia group Oath Keepers, including founder Stewart Rhodes, were charged with seditious conspiracy for their involvement with the January 6 United States Capitol attack.
+In 2022, three of the charged Oath Keepers pled guilty to the crime, becoming the first convictions since 1995.
+On 29 November 2022, Rhodes, after pleading not guilty in January 2022, was convicted of seditious conspiracy, becoming the first person convicted by a jury of the crime in 27 years.
+On 23 January 2023, four additional Oath Keepers were found guilty.

-On 6 June, 2022, four members or associates of the militia group Proud Boys, including the former chairman, Enrique Tarrio, were indicted for seditious conspiracy for their involvement with the January 6 United States Capitol attack.
+On 6 June 2022, five members or associates of the militia group Proud Boys, including the former chairman Enrique Tarrio, were indicted for seditious conspiracy for their involvement in the January 6 United States Capitol attack.